DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: Abstract

 \section{Abstract}

-In this paper, we introduce \texttt{DobLIX}, a dual-objective learned index specifically designed for Log-Structured Merge (LSM) tree-based key-value stores.
-Although traditional learned indexes focus exclusively on optimizing index lookups, they often overlook the impact of data access from storage, resulting in performance bottlenecks.
-DobLIX addresses this by incorporating a second objective, data access optimization, into the learned index training process.
-This dual-objective approach ensures that both index lookup efficiency and data access costs are minimized, leading to significant improvements in read performance while maintaining write efficiency in real-world LSM-tree systems.
+In this paper, we introduce \texttt{DobLIX}, a dual-objective learned index (LI) specifically designed for Log-Structured Merge (LSM) tree-based key-value stores.
+Traditional LIs primarily focus on optimizing index lookups, often overlooking the critical role of data access from storage, which can become a significant performance bottleneck.
+In LSM-based systems, a considerable portion of the index is stored on disk, making lookups highly dependent on the efficient coordination between in-memory structures and disk-resident data.
+Poorly optimized access patterns can lead to excessive I/O operations, negatively impacting read latency and overall system performance. \texttt{DobLIX} addresses this by incorporating a second objective, data access optimization, into the LI training process.
+This dual-objective approach ensures that both index lookup efficiency and data access costs are minimized, leading to significant improvements in read performance while maintaining write efficiency in real-world LSM systems.
 Additionally, \texttt{DobLIX} features a reinforcement learning agent that dynamically tunes the system parameters, allowing it to adapt to varying workloads in real-time.
-Experimental results using real-world datasets demonstrate that \texttt{DobLIX} reduces indexing overhead and improves throughput by $1.19\times$ to $2.21\times$ compared to state-of-the-art methods within RocksDB, a widely used LSM-tree-based storage engine.
+Experimental results using real-world datasets demonstrate that \texttt{DobLIX} reduces indexing overhead and improves throughput by $1.19\times$ to $2.21\times$ compared to state-of-the-art methods within RocksDB, a widely used LSM-based storage engine.